-Corps (Order of Battle for PULTUSK) Check that the following corps have a scenario P symbol: DAVOUT, LEFEBVRE, BESSIERES, LANNES, GALITZINE and TUCHKOV.
+Check that the following corps have a scenario P symbol: DAVOUT, LEFEBVRE, BESSIERES, LANNES, GALITZINE and TUCHKOV.

-Rules of the Conscript
+Rules of the Conscript Ignore vedettes.

-Ignore vedettes.

-Special Rules The Russian player places their army corps and vedettes first. corps and vedettes tirst.

-Victory conditions: You earn VP only by controlling the GRAUDENZ and THÖRN Citadels as well as the OSTERODE fortified town.
+The Russian player places their army corps and vedettes first.
+Victory conditions: You earn VP only by controlling the GRAUDENZ and THORN Citadels as well as the OSTERODE fortified town.
 If at the end of the game a French stack occupies the ROZAN area alone, it's a French victory.
 Similarly, if a Russian stack occupies the WARSAW area alone, it's a Russian victory.
-If neither or both of these conditions apply, determine victory using VP as usual victory using VP as usual.
+If neither or both of these conditions apply, determine victory using VP as usual.
 Reinforcements: The following reinforcements are placed at the beginning of the indicated turn in the specified area and on their to be Activated side, even if that area is contested.
-In these instances, every corps is placed without an Axis of Retréat.
+In these instances, every corps is placed without an Axis of Retreat.

-Turn 2: Place in ROZAN (BUXHOWDEN, TUCHKOV, DOKHTUROV, ESSEN III, OLSUFIEV, and 2 vedettes), then place in BRZESC (Napoléon, LEFEBVRE and 1 vedette), and lastly place in THÖRN (BESSIERES and 1 vedette).

-Turn 4: Place in BRZESC (SOULT and 1 vedette). vedette).
+Ketreat.
+Turn 2: Place in ROZAN (BUXHOWDEN, TUCHKOV, DOKHTUROV, ESSEN III, OLSUFIEV, and 2 vedettes), then place in BRZESC (Napoléon, LEFEBVRE, and 1 vedette), and lastly place in THÖRN (BESSIERES and 1 vedette).
+Turn 4: Place in BRZESC (SOULT and 1 wedette)

+vedette).
 Turn 5: Place in THÖRN (BERNADOTTE and 1 vedette).

-Initiative: The Russian player has the initiative on the 1st turn.
+Initiative: The Russian player has the initiative on the 1 st turn.
 Draw phase: Players only draw 1 card during the draw phase until the first combat occurs.
 After the turn following the first combat, they draw 3 cards as usual.

-SCENARIO 3 In the mud of Poland Free placement
+SCENARIO 3 In the mud of Poland 🔊 🔊

-December 11, 1806 to January 3, 1807

-This Scenario covers the entire December campaign in Poland, from the initial Russian offensive to the French counterattack, and then afterwards, the failure of Napoléon's flanking maneuver.
+Free placement December 11, 1806 to January 3, 1807 This Scenario covers the entire December campaign in Poland, from the initial Russian offensive to the French counterattack, and then afterwards, the failure of Napoléon's flanking maneuver.
 This is a very long Scenario that will require at least 21⁄2 hours to play.

-Turn - box 1

-End of Game - box 9

-Victory Points - box 8

-Tied Game - boxes 7, 8 and 9

-French Control in: OSTERODE

-and ELBING

-Russian Control in:

-HEILSBERG and ALLENSTEIN

-French Citadel in:

-THÖRN and WARSAW

-Russian citadel in:

-KÖNIGSBERG, GRAUDENZ

-and DANZIG

-Siege: the French besiege

-GRAUDENZ and DANZIG
+Turn - box 1 End of Game - box 9 Victory Points - box 8 Tied Game - boxes 7, 8 and 9 French Control in: OSTERODE and ELBING Russian Control in: HEILSBERG and ALLENSTEIN French Citadel in: THÖRN and WARSAW Russian citadel in: KÖNIGSBERG, GRAUDENZ and DANZIG Siege: the French besiege GRAUDENZ and DANZIG